Organic gardeners use fertilizer applications of a bone meal when following organic gardening methods.

 Bone Meal Excellent Organic Fertilizer For The Garden

-By increasing the phosphorus in the soil, bone meal works with other organic matter to ensure a more prolific root growth, winter hardiness and often hastens maturity.
+By increasing the phosphorus in the soil, the meal powder works with other organic matter to ensure a more prolific root growth, winter hardiness, and often hastens maturity.

 How To Use Fertilizer Bone Meal Powder?

 - Add bone meal to the soil at the rate of 10 pounds to 100 square feet.
 The phosphorous is released slowly for up to 4 months.